 A couple months ago I starting using protein powder from True Nutrition — their protein is tested from a third party to assure quality.
 (You can get 5% off your purchase if you use the promo code “liftlikeagirl.”
-My favorites are whey protein isolate and pea protein isolate; I like to rotate them.)
+My favorite is whey protein isolate.)

 Have fast-to-prepare meal options.
 Cook in bulk so you spend less time cooking and cleaning.
 Dedicate a couple hours per week (at the most convenient time, of course) to prep healthy foods (e.g., wash and cut up veggies).
 For example, I love omelets but I’m not going to spend time every morning washing, chopping and sautéing veggies, cooking the eggs, and cleaning up.
 You can simplify this by having the veggies already prepped or, during busy days, choose something quicker; I like oatmeal or my favorite smoothie most mornings.
 Also, use tools that make cooking convenient like a slow cooker or, my favorite, an Instant Pot.

 The easier, more convenient foods and meals will always get eaten.
 Set yourself up for success by having them readily available.